iwanalabs/econagents/docs/source/Overview.rst

 The prompts use [Jinja templates](https://jinja.palletsprojects.com/en/stable/).
 This allows you to use the game state and other information to customize the prompts.

-You can learn more about this in the :doc:`Customizing Agents <Customizing_Agents>` section.
+You can learn more about this in the :doc:`Customizing Agent Roles <Customizing_Agent_Roles>` section.

 Agent Manager
 ~~~~~~~~~~~~~